-Today is the UN declared International Day of Human Space Flight.
-The first human sent to space was Russian cosmonaut Yuri Gagarin in 1961, since then 536 people have been into space from 25 countries around the world, 12 of them have walked on the moon.
+Today is International Space Day.
+The first human sent to space was Russian cosmonaut Yuri Gagarin in 1961 and since then hundreds of people have been into space.
 While some of us would jump at the chance to see our “pale blue dot” from afar, what are the health risks of venturing out there?

 Bones, Muscles & Heart